YaLTeR/osu-auto-plus/README.md

 ## What's osu!auto+?

 osu!auto+ is a rewrite of the built-in Auto mod which attempts to obtain the highest possible scores on 2B maps, which the standard Auto does really poorly on.
 Additionally, osu!auto+ includes somewhat customizable cursor dancing and cursor trail tweaks.
 You can watch it in action in [this YouTube playlist](https://www.youtube.com/playlist?list=PLZnZoQzA8hx4xrr6yJ1nA5gpqVwqBLHun).

+# Spline

+The `Spline` folder contains the source code for `Spline.dll`.
+It's separated out because when I was adding spline interpolation I had this homework assignment with some necessary linear algebra laying around, so I just re-used the code.
+Thus the code quality is probably sub-ideal.
+Sorry for inconvenience.